scossu/lakesuperior/doc/notes/fcrepo4_deltas.md

 `Accept` header set to one of the supported RDF serialization formats will yield the RDF metadata of the resource instead of the binary contents.

+## Tombstone methods

+If a client requests a tombstone resource in
+FCREPO4 with a method other than DELETE, the server will return `405 Method Not Allowed` regardless of whether the tombstone exists or not.

+LAKEsuperior will return `405` only if the tombstone actually exists, `404` otherwise.

 ## Asynchronous processing

 *TODO*